Contact Us

 The heart of the program is a year-long supervised fieldwork experience.

-- Your experiences will include typically developing children, as well as with children with more specialized needs.
+• Your experiences will include typically developing children, as well as children with disabilities.

 The early intervention field is creative, and flexible.
 Our graduates work as: